Nyanza, Rwanda

 Nyanza, also known as Nyabisindu, is a town located in Nyanza District in the Southern Province of Rwanda.
 Nyanza is the capital of the Southern Province.

 History

 Nyanza was the capital of the Kingdom of Rwanda from 1958 to 1962.

-In 1994, during the late stages of the Rwandan Civil War, the Rwandan Patriotic Front fought the Rwandan Armed Forces at Nyanza for several days, partially destroying the town.
-Many Tutsis were killed by the government forces there as part of the Genocide Against the Tutsi in Rwanda.
+In 1994, during the late stages of the Genocide Against Tutsi, the Rwandan Patriotic Front fought the Rwandan Armed Forces at Nyanza for several days, partially destroying the town.
+Many Tutsis were killed by the government forces there as part of the genocide against the Tutsi in Rwanda.

 Notable aspects

 Nyanza is historically known for its yogurt and kefir (traditionally called ikivuguto in Ikinyarwanda, Rwanda's language).
 Ikivuguto, being a fermented beverage, was, and still is, popular for its healthful qualities.
 The town contains two dairies.
 Laiterie de Nyabasindu is one of Rwanda's largest milk and yogurt producing companies.
 Many small restaurants and shops in town sell ikivuguto by the cup or in large plastic containers to take away.
 Several shops in town sell bottled or packaged individual servings of ikivuguto or yogurt with added sugar or flavor, such as vanilla or strawberry.

 It is also home to a large, modern, multi-story building constructed to house the United Nations International Criminal Tribunal for Rwanda (ICTR), which court continues to hear cases relating to the 1994 Genocide Against the Tutsi in Rwanda.
 The building does also house the High Court.